 Greek coffee

 Don't make the faux-pas of calling this a Turkish coffee, even though it is just the same stuff!
-Contrary to belief, it does not have to be a very sweet coffee, as it is made to taste.
+Contrary to belief, Greek coffee does not have to be a very sweet coffee, as it is made to taste.
 Greek coffee is a generic name.
 When you order one you use a name which will indicate how sweet you want it: "sketo" means without sugar, "metrio" is medium sweet and "glyko" is sweet (very).
-It is still the beverage of choice in the traditional "kafeneion" but is being supplanted by espresso, filter coffee and cappuccino in the trendier places.
+It is still the beverage of choice in the traditional "kafeneion" but is being supplanted by espresso, filter coffee and cappuccino in the more modern places.

 Beer

 Beer is definitely not a Cretan drink but has become popular with the locals as well.
-You can get beer anywhere.
-The main Greek (or manufactured in Greece under license) brands that I know of are Amstel, Heineken, Alfa and Mythos.
+You can get beer everywhere.
+The main Greek (or manufactured in Greece under license) brands are Amstel, Heineken, Alfa and Mythos.
 All are OK, and really a matter of taste.
 You can also buy imported beers but they are more expensive.

 Wine

-Cretan wine is mainly home-made and rarely bottled.
-Traditionally there is no such thing as red or white wine.
-The wine is a golden brown colour with a fairly high alcohol content (13 - 14%) and more akin to port or sherry.
+Cretans have been amiing wine since ancient times.
+Years ago, Cretan wine was mainly home-made and rarely bottled.
+Traditionally, when speaking about home-made wine, there is no such thing as red or white wine: the wine is a golden brown colour with a fairly high alcohol content (13 - 14%) and more akin to port or sherry.
 Whether you like it or not is very much a matter of taste and of course a matter of where you drink it.
 This wine is pretty cheap which doesn't mean bad.

 There is also bottled wine being produced on Crete with more and more producers and co-operatives bottling pretty decent wines.

-Really good wine is generally produced in other places, for example Naoussa which has some excellent wines, somewhat comparable to Bordeaux.
+Really good wine is also generally produced in other places, for example Naoussa which has some excellent wines, somewhat comparable to Bordeaux.
+But Crete is catching up on the high quality front.

 Spirits

 Ouzo is NOT at all a Cretan drink but of course you can find it everywhere.
-Generally diluted with water it can also be drunk pure.
+It is generally drunk diluted with water but some prefer to drink it pure.

 The local "hard drink" is called "raki" or "tsikoudia" (or "tsipouro" on the Greek mainland) and is distilled from what is left over from pressing grapes, so in fact it is the same as the Italian grappa.
 It is a strong, clean spirit, meaning that you'll get drunk on it quickly but will feel halfway human the next day.
 It is served everywhere, as a welcome drink or to round up a meal.